-Many of the products that are used in your home or yard can cause harm to people, fish, and wildlife if used or disposed of incorrectly.
-Products that have the words danger, caution, warning, poison, toxic, flammable / combustible, or corrosive on the label are considered hazardous and should not be disposed of down the drain, on the ground, down a storm drain, or in your household trash.
-Feel free to consult Metro's Consumer Guide to Hazardous Waste.
+Products that have the signal word danger, warning or caution are considered hazardous and should not be disposed of down the drain, on the ground, down a storm drain, or in your household trash.
+These products can cause harm to people, fish, and wildlife if used or disposed of incorrectly.
+Please consult Metro's Consumer Guide to Hazardous Waste for more information.

 Share leftovers with someone who can use them.
 One exception: Please don’t give away old pesticides.
 They generally lose their effectiveness after two years, and old pesticides often contain chemicals that are now banned (e.g., DDT, Kelthane).